hannibal002/SkyHanni/INSTALLING.md

 <details>
 <summary>6.
 Find .minecraft</summary>

-Once you have downloaded both NEU and SkyHanni, you need to navigate to your .minecraft folder.
+Once you have downloaded both NEU and SkyHanni, you need to navigate to your `.minecraft` folder.
-On Windows, open file explorer, in the file location bar at the top type in %appdata% and open .minecraft.
+On Windows, open file explorer, in the file location bar at the top type in `%appdata%` and open `.minecraft`.
-On Mac, go to ~/Library/Application Support/minecraft.
+On Mac, go to `~/Library/Application Support/minecraft`.

 </details>